opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 * The `faiss` engine supports the methods `hnsw` and `ivf`.
 * The `lucene` engine supports the method `hnsw`.

-I'm going to just specify a method name of `hnsw` which will provide the default engine of `nmslib`.
-Here's the call to create my KNN index now.
+I'm going to just specify a method name of `hnsw`, which will provide the default engine of `nmslib`.
+Here's the call to create my k-NN index now.
 ```json
 PUT /super-awesome-nlp-index
 {